thomaslim6793/collaborative-painter/README.md

-To run, in your terminal run the following:
+To run, in your terminal, first go to the ./src directory and run the following:

 1. Optional: If you are using MacOS, run the following first:
 ~~~